pacorta/pacerunner2.0/README.md

     - Comments:
       - Not a big fan of the "flicker" (28ms) but it's the only solution I can think of at the moment.
 Will probably improve when I add the social media sharing modal.

+## Fixed Bugs:
+- Live activity would not stop if user started a run and ran less than 0.1 mi/km.
+  - Solution: stop it when pressing 'discard' on the "no movement detected" warning.

+- Distance+time and distance-only goals could show "short by 0.00" or save goalAchieved=false when finishing right at the target distance.
+UI showed a rounded distance (ex.
+8.0 mi) while the threshold crossing used raw precision, so the "first reach" timestamp could be missing.
+  - Solution:
+    - Use raw distance internally (and pass it to summary) for consistent evaluation.
+    - Apply epsilon (0.01 mi / 0.02 km) to treat edge cases as reached.
+    - If the "first reach" timestamp is missing but distance is effectively reached, fall back to total run time for goal evaluation and to save goalCompletionTimeSeconds.
+    - For distance-only headers, use the same epsilon and clamp tiny remainders (< epsilon) to 0.00 so the UI doesn’t show misleading "short by 0.00".
+    - Presentational only: format distance in the card to 2 decimals; evaluation keeps full precision.

+- Some users don't wait around to press "Done", which is when we save the run.
+  - Solution:
+    - Moved save flow from "Done" button to "FINISH" button so runs persist immediately.
+    - Created `RunSaveService` to modularly build and persist run data.
+    - Modified `saveRunData()` to return Firestore doc ID for tracking.
+    - Pass saved doc ID to `RunSummaryScreen` so "Discard run" can delete it from database.
+    - Added `deleteRun(docId)` method to `RunSaveService` for modular deletion.
+    - Added loading dialog "Saving run..." so user sees feedback (no frozen screen).
+    - Implemented local backup with `SharedPreferences` if Firestore fails or user is offline.
+    - Auto-sync pending runs on app startup via `AuthWrapper` (2s delay for Firebase init).
+    - Show orange snackbar if save fails: "Run saved locally.
+Will sync when online."

+- Goal distance validation was too strict (1.0 minimum) and didn't prevent navigation on invalid input.
+  - Solution:
+    - Lowered hard minimum from 1.0 to 0.1 mi/km for flexibility.
+    - Added soft warning dialog for distances < 1.0, allowing users to proceed if desired.
+    - Made `setGoalFromTempSelections` async and return bool to prevent navigation on validation failure.
+    - Reused dialog pattern from existing code for consistency (DRY principle).

+- Goal setup dialog was duplicated in two places (onboarding and help button), causing inconsistency.
+  - Solution:
+    - Created `showGoalSetupDialog()` as single source of truth in `inline_goal_input.dart`.
+    - Removed duplicate dialog from `home_screen.dart` (~180 lines).
+    - Standardized to use Icon instead of emoji for consistency.
+    - Both onboarding and help button now call the same function.

+- Unit of measurement always defaulted to km on app restart.
+  - Solution:
+    - Converted `distanceUnitProvider` from simple `StateProvider` to `StateNotifier` with automatic persistence.
+    - Implemented `SharedPreferences` storage with `_loadPreference()` on init and `setUnit()` for saves.
+    - Updated `settings_sheet.dart` and `inline_goal_input.dart` to use async `setUnit()` method.

 ## User Feedback:

 ### Bugs: